Student Clubs & Organizations

 - Visit Trocaire’s calendar.

 The Student Government Association (SGA) represents the study body and acts as a liaison with the college administration.
 The SGA will oversee all Trocaire clubs and organizations and offer opportunities to be involved on campus.
 The SGA encourages student involvement and empowers students to pursue their own interests.

-Any current Trocaire College student with a 2.0-grade point average (GPA) and in good academic standing for their program is eligible to become an Executive Officer (President, Vice President of Operations, Vice President of Programming, Vice President of Communication, Vice President of Finance) or Representatives At-Large.
+Any current Trocaire College student with a 2.5-grade point average (GPA) and in good academic standing for their program is eligible to become an Executive Officer (President, Vice President of Operations, Vice President of Programming, Vice President of Communication, Vice President of Finance) or Member-At-Large.